Francesco Guccini: Style

 Guccini's lyrical and poetic style has been praised by many, including famous authors and singer-songwriters.
 Fellow singer-songwriter Roberto Vecchioni said about Guccini: "he's not a singer of stories, he's a singer of thoughts and a singer of doubts", while Nobel Prize winner Dario Fo called him a "voice of truth".
 Throughout his lengthy career, some defining characteristics stand out in his work, such as the use of different registers, the literary references to several writers, and the use of a variety of themes to reach moral conclusions.
 His lyrics frequently have a metaphysical tone and existential motifs, and are often centered around portrayals of people and events.
 Guccini's voice is baritonal, with a noticeable rhotacism.
 Most of his songs, especially early in his career, are folk rock.

-Guccini has been seen as a sociopolitical chronicler and some of his songs express his opinion about a political issue.
+Guccini has been seen as hsving been a sociopolitical chronicler and some of his songs express his opinion about a political issue.
 In "La primavera di Praga", he expressed criticism of the Sovietic occupation of Czechoslovakia in 1968, and "Piccola storia ignobile" supported the Italian abortion law.
-"Canzone per Silvia" was dedicated to Silvia Baraldini, and both "Canzone per il Che" and "Stagioni" were dedicated to Che Guevara.
-"Piazza Alimonda" was about the riots at the G8 summit in Genoa and "La locomotiva" was about the anarchic Pietro Rigosi running a locomotive at full steam towards death.
+"Canzone per Silvia" is dedicated to Silvia Baraldini, and both "Canzone per il Che" and "Stagioni" are dedicated to Che Guevara.
+"Piazza Alimonda"is about the riots at the Genoa G8 summit and "La locomotiva" is about the anarchist Pietro Rigosi running a locomotive at full steam towards death.

-Guccini defines himself an anarchic, and he expressed his thoughts about the relation between music and politics in his song "L'avvelenata"; "I have never said that with songs you can make revolutions, nor that you can make poetry" ("però non ho mai detto che a canzoni si fan rivoluzioni, si possa far poesia").
+A leftist, although not a communist, Guccini dealt with political issues and more generally with the political climate of his time in some songs, such as "La locomotiva" or "Eskimo".
+While often seen as a communist and having communist friends, Guccini defined himself as an anarchist, saying that he was an Italian Socialist Party voter and that Stalinism "could not appeal to someone like me: a libertarian, a member of the Action Party", and that his heroes were the Rosselli brothers (Carlo Rosselli and Nello Rosselli) and Duccio Galimberti.
+Guccini expressed his thoughts about the relation between music and politics in his song "L'avvelenata", and explained "I have never said that with songs you can make revolutions, nor that you can make poetry" ("però non ho mai detto che a canzoni si fan rivoluzioni, si possa far poesia").